 - http://www.yourdomain.com/comments/feed

-Being able to display an RSS feed for a single post item can be useful.
-For example, you may want to add feeds from specific posts to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to select an RSS feed for a specific post item can be useful.
+For example, you may want to add feeds from specific items to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for accessing an RSS feed for a specific post item is shown below:
+The formula for accessing an RSS feed for individual post items is shown below:

 (Single Post RSS Feed)

-Note: By default, if you only add “/feed” to the end of the URI of your post, WordPress will return the comments made on that post, not the post content itself.
+Note: By default, if you only add “/feed” to the end of the post URL, WordPress will return the comments made on your post, not actual post content itself.

-Some your site visitors may only want to subscribe to content from one or two categories.
-They may not want to subscribe to your entire site’s feed.
+Some your site visitors may only be interested in syndicating content from specific categories.
+They may not want to subscribe to all of your site’s content.

 WordPress allows you to create category feeds.